Quantum diffusion and large primordial perturbations from inflation: Inhomogeneous spacetime

-Traditionally when studying the evolution of inhomogeneous fluctuations in cosmology, consistently perturbing the spacetime as well as the field content, one allows for arbitrary, but small perturbations about the homogeneous and isotropic background and then systematically expands order-by-order in a small parameter controlling the deviation from FLRW symmetries~\cite{Malik:2008im}.
+Thus far we have considered the evolution of inhomogeneous scalar field fluctuations in an unperturbed FLRW spacetime.
+However, since it is the energy density of the scalar field that determines the Hubble expansion during inflation, see \Eq{eq:Friedmann}, then we should also consider inhomogeneous perturbations of the spacetime, consistently perturbing the metric as well as the field content.
+Traditionally when studying the evolution of inhomogeneous fluctuations in cosmology, one allows for arbitrary, but small perturbations about the homogeneous and isotropic background and then systematically expands order-by-order in a small parameter controlling the deviation from FLRW symmetries~\cite{Malik:2008im}.
 However this perturbative approach is liable to break down where fluctuations become large, either due to the accumulation of many small perturbations over a long time period, e.g., due to quantum diffusion, or a sudden large enhancement in the variance of those perturbations at a particular time or scale, for example, due to a localised feature in the scalar field potential.

+In practice the coarse-graining scale, $k_\sigma$ introduced in section~\ref{sec:coarsegrain}, allows us to adopt a different non-perturbative approach to model the evolution of potentially large inhomogeneities on large scales, $k<k_\sigma$, while retaining a perturbative approach to quantum fluctuations on small scales.
+This is known as the separate universe approach~\cite{Sasaki:1998ug, Wands:2000dp} and it is an implicit, but essential part of the stochastic framework outlined above.
+It then allows us to reconstruct the inhomogeneous spacetime metric at the end of a period of stochastic inflation in terms of the perturbation of the local integrated expansion, $\delta N$~\cite{Sasaki:1998ug,Lyth:2003im,Lyth:2004gb}.